-Data Deduplication is a new feature that works at a sub-file level and stores more data in less space by segmenting files into small chunks, identifying duplicate data, and maintaining a single copy of each data chunk.
+Data Deduplication feature works at a sub-file level and stores more data in less space by segmenting files into small chunks, identifying duplicate data, and maintaining a single copy of each data chunk.
 The files are compressed and organized in special container files in the System Volume Information folder.